MapsPeople/docs/src/various/app-user-roles.md

     order: 2
 ---

-Application User Roles are a feature of the MapsIndoors where you can define roles that you can assign to your users.
+Application User Roles are a feature of the MapsIndoors platform where you can define roles that you can assign to your users.
 This will impact various features of the app, for example, if certain doors can only be accessed by employees, you could define an "Employee" and "Visitor" role, and when using the application to search for directions, users assigned to the "Visitor" role will be shown a different route that does not go through such doors, whereas "Employee" users will be shown directions that also include these doors.

 ## How to Configure App User Roles

-App User Roles are confuigured via the CMS web application.
+App User Roles are configured via the CMS web application.
 In the menus, go to `Solution Details > App Settings > App Configuration`, and then find the menu point named `App User Roles`.
 Here, you can configure existing roles, and add new ones.

 Upon clicking `Add App User Role`, you will be asked to enter the name of the newly created Role, in all defined languages for your solution.